 The best players know that being able to hit a good dink shot is one of the easiest ways to win a game.

-And the best way to win is to position yourself at the non-volley zone line where you can control the ball and give the opposing team a hard time.
+And the best way to win is to position yourself at the non-volley zone line where you where you have a good chance of controlling the ball and giving the opposing team a hard time.

 This is a critical part of learning how to play a pickleball game.
 In fact, learning the dink shot is a critical tip and essential to learning the soft game – which is a very strategic part of the pickleball game.